TechnicalPursuit/TIBET-Examples/pizza/README.md

-`AppDidStart` is invoked after all loading, initialization, and rendering of the initial user interface is complete so it's the typical Signal to handle as a kind of "kick off".
+`AppDidStart` is invoked after all loading, initialization, and rendering of the initial user interface is complete so it's the typical Signal to handle as a kind of application kick-off.

-The pizza application uses `defineHandler` to be notified of `AppDidStart` so it can perform an initialization of the order data:
+The pizza application uses `defineHandler('AppDidStart', ...)` so it can perform initialization of the order data:

 ```
 APP.pizza.Application.Inst.defineHandler('AppDidStart',